 On June 14, 2001, the SMGB assumed SMARA lead agency authority from El Dorado County, and on February 14, 2002, the SMGB assumed SMARA lead agency authority from Yuba County.

 Finally, the SMGB acts as the SMARA lead agency for all surface mining operations under the jurisdiction of the San Francisco Bay Conservation and Development Commission (BCDC).
 The San Francisco BCDC jurisdiction includes open water, marshes, mud flats and shorelines immediately surrounding San Francisco Bay and its surrounding Bays and tributary water bodies.
-Currently there are 8 active marine dredging operations, and one inactive operation that has an approved reclamation plan in place, for which the SMGB oversees SMARA compliance.
+Currently there are 8 marine dredging operations for which the SMGB oversees SMARA compliance.

 A table summarizing the status of all surface mining operations currently under the jurisdiction of the SMGB as SMARA lead agency is available here: